dmeranda/demjson/README.txt

 For MOST uses, the standard Python JSON library should be sufficient.

 However demjson may still be useful.
 In particular it in general has better error handling and "lint" checking capabilities.
+It also can correctly deal with different Unicode encodings, including ASCII.

 Compatibility
 =============

 REQUIRES PYTHON 2.3 OR HIGHER, DOES NOT WORK IN PYTHON 3000 (3.x)

 Installation